rewqla/DevOps_demo_3/README.md

 # The last DevOps demo project for SoftServe Company
+DevOps Internship